mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 protocol ({{I-D.ietf-tcpm-converters}}) that was proposed to ease the deployment of TCP extensions.
-In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate host.
+In a nutshell, it is an application proxy that converts TCP connections, allowing the use of new TCP extensions through an intermediate relay.

 We use a similar approach in our stream mode.
-When a client (or the concentrator) opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
-Their format is detailed in section TODO.
-Upon reception of these TLV messages, the concentrator (or the client) opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).
+When a client opens a stream, it sends at the beginning of the bytestream one or more TLV messages that indicate the IP address and port number of the remote destination of the bytestream.
+Their format is detailed in section {{section:format}}.
+Upon reception of such a TLV message, the concentrator opens a TCP connection towards the specified destination and connects the incoming bytestream of the Multipath QUIC connection to the bytestream of the new TCP connection (and similarly in the opposite direction).